 In a series of photos posted to a Reddit thread, a user shows off a sofa that looks brand new.
 “Just impulse bought a couch,” they write.
 “Found this at my local savers and couldn’t leave without it.
 I paid more than I wanted to, but I knew [I’d] regret leaving it there.”

 The photos show a vintage couch in pristine condition — including its light fabric appearing unstained and wooden frame intact.
 And the Redditor says they paid only $160 for the couch.

 Thrift shopping is a fun and inexpensive way to find all kinds of items from clothes and shoes to jewelry, kitchenware, books, and, on occasion, antique store quality furniture.

 While vintage couches are a mainstay at antique stores, they can be more expensive than purchasing a new piece of furniture, depending on the quality and make of the item.
 But thrift store finds tend to be much less pricey because finding an item in pristine quality is less common.

 The Reddit thread was filled with comments about the couch, including one Redditor who put the price in perspective.
 “Friend of mine is an antique dealer and has one in beautiful royal purple, same style, selling for [$2,000].
-You got a deal,” they write.
+You got a deal,” they wrote.

 Lots of Redditors were shocked by the price especially given the vintage nature of the couch.